kestal/univers/Magic/About magic.md

 Casting does not require any gesture, lyrics or ritual.
 Thus some gesture can make a magical stream flow and perform magic.

-## The sources of power
-All the sources of powers allow the caster to perform any kind of magic.
-There are two things to mention though: first each different spells need exercice to master, and secondly each spells requires a specific environment to be performed.

 ## Abjuration
 Abjuration is the alteration or removal of magic.
 This ability also allows uninitiated to defend themselves against direct magical aggression, based on their strengh of caracter.